checkly/checkly-cli/README.md

 ### `npx checkly deploy`

-Deploys all your checks and associated resouces like alert channels to your Checkly account.
+Deploys all your checks and associated resources like alert channels to your Checkly account.

 # Authentication